miroc/Laravel-Adminer/README.md

 # Laravel-Adminer
 Laravel 5 wrapper for [Adminer](https://github.com/vrana/adminer/).
-Adminer is an excellent database management in a single PHP file written by Jakub Vrana.
+Adminer is an excellent database management tool in a single PHP file written by Jakub Vrana.
+It's a great replacement for bloated PhpMyAdmin.

 ## Usage